-(c) Amendments to time share project registrations shall be submitted in the form of substitute pages for material previously filed with the Commission.
-New or changed information shall be conspicuously indicated by underlining in red ink.
+(c) A timeshare developer seeking to amend a program's registration shall submit each document to be amended with new or changed information underlined in red.
 Every amendment submitted shall be accompanied by a cover letter signed by the developer or the developer's attorney containing a summary of the amendment and a statement of reasons for which the amendment has been made.
-The cover letter shall state:
+The cover letter shall also state:

-(1) the name and address of the project and its registration number;
+(1) the name and address of the timeshare program and registration number;